ONLINE SAFETY TIPS AND RESOURCES FOR PARENTS

 Social networking sites and apps are cool.
 Depending on how they are used, they can have some real consequences.
 More and more college admission offices and corporate HR departments are checking online profiles.
-The first stop is usually Facebook.
+The first stop is usually the social media site that is popular with young people.
 Depending on what they find, your child may not get into the school of their choice or be hired for the job they REALLY want.

 KEEP UP WITH TECHNOLOGY

 I know technology changes very quickly and it can be almost like having a part-time job keeping up.
 Surely your child is worth your best effort.
 There is no need to spend hours scouring the Internet for the latest popular website or online danger.
 Subscribe via email to 1- 3 very informative sites that talk about online safety.
 When these sites post new articles, you will automatically receive that information in your inbox.